malramsay64/experi/README.md

 specified file.

 The complicated part of getting everything running is the specification of the experiment in the `experiment.yml` file.
-For details on setting up this file, there are examples available in the [examples directory][experiment examples] and documentation available [here][experiment docs].
+The details on configuring this file is available in the [documentation][Experi Docs input_file].

 Why should I use this?
 ----------------------